-In 2019-2020, 136 schools offered a computer systems tech program of some type.
+In the 2020-2021 academic year, 133 schools offered some type of computer technology/computer systems technology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|